farhadi/cuckoo_cache/README.md

 # Introduction

-I call it a probabilistic cache because it relys on probablistic features of its underlying Cuckoo Filter.
+I call it a probabilistic cache because it relies on probabilistic features of its underlying Cuckoo Filter.
 There is a high chance that most recently/frequently used items will remain in the cache and least recently/frequently used items are either not cached at all or removed lazily to give space to recently/frequently